golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 # Ray on Golem setup tutorial

 This tutorial explains all the steps needed to start, test, and stop a Ray on Golem cluster.
-It largely replicates [Ray on Golem Quickstart](/docs/creators/ray/quickstart) but is much more elaborated.
+If you have already proceeded through our [Quickstart](/docs/creators/ray/quickstart), you'll find this tutorial familiar.
+The point is to go through the same actions but now, providing you with more details on each one.

 To start a Ray cluster on Golem, you will use the Ray cluster launcher with the Golem Network client & Golem Ray cluster manager.